ibm-cloud-docs/security-hub/best-practices.md

 ### Automate account security settings with Terraform
 {: #bp-mfa-terraform}

-You can codify your account-level security settings — including MFA requirements, session policies, and allowed IP ranges — by using the [`terraform-ibm-iam-account-settings`](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} Terraform IBM Module.
+You can codify your account-level security settings — including MFA requirements, session policies, and allowed IP ranges — by using the [IAM Account Settings module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external}.
 Defining these settings as code ensures consistent enforcement across all environments and eliminates the risk of manual misconfiguration.

 ```terraform
 module "iam_account_settings" {